-This marshmallow laden Holiday Fruit Salad has been part of our family holidays for decades.
-In fact, this very recipe originated from my great-grandmother, a sweet petite Irish woman (who barely hit 4 feet, 8 inches) who loved to sip a glass of wine and spin a tale.
+Holiday Fruit Salad with Marshmallows has been part of our family holidays for decades.
+In fact, this sweet side dish recipe originates from my great-grandmother, a sweet petite Irish woman (who barely hit 4 feet, 8 inches) who loved to sip a glass of wine and spin a tale.

 The Origin of this Holiday Fruit Salad

 My great-grandmother left this world at age 92, when I was in 3rd grade, but she has lived on through her stories, which were well known to be a mix of fact and fiction, and her fabulous recipes.
 My mom and her sister would stop by Dama’s house for visits after school often to sample a loaf of her purple bread, baked with whole walnuts which provided the distinctive color.

 Practicing her kneading technique on Dama’s fleshy arms was one of my mom’s favorite memories of her grandmother.
 Dama’s roast mallards, brandied peaches, spicy pickles and relishes and even her young suckling pig complete with a red apple in its mouth were some of the legendary creations from her kitchen.
 As was this Holiday Fruit Salad recipe.

 One of her mottoes was, “It’s enough to feed a starving man,” which was repeated due to the queries of why there was a bowl with just a few peas along with a mishmash of other leftovers stored in the ice box.
 She and Dappy (my great-grandfather) lived near a railroad line and Dama wanted to be prepared with provisions in case a beggar should come knocking on her door.

 This treasured recipe from Dama for 24-hour salad became part of our holiday tradition and appeared on our dining room table for Thanksgiving, Christmas and Easter celebrations.

 Overnight Fruit Salad – Now Enjoyed by a 4th Generation